All about Mercado Domingo in Mérida (2025 Guide)

 .png)

-Funny enough, I actually stumbled upon the Sunday market in Mérida for the first time while riding my bike during La Biciruta – Mérida’s weekly Sunday bike ride.
+Funny enough, I actually stumbled upon the Sunday market in Mérida for the first time while riding a bike during La Biciruta – Mérida’s weekly Sunday bike ride.

 I hadn’t planned it, but I was cruising down the entire Paseo de Montejo toward the city center, and that ride led me straight into the heart of this colorful local scene.

-I showed up with a rental bike – but no lock.
-So there I was, a 1.93m (6’4”) guy, sweating and trying to navigate what looked like a kid-sized bike through the market crowd.
+I showed up with a rental bike but no lock – a 6-foot-4 guy, sweating and awkwardly maneuvering what felt like a kid-sized bicycle through the busy market crowd.
 Not exactly subtle.
 I'm pretty sure I turned more heads than some of the food stalls

 Well, no matter how you get there, the Sunday market in Mérida (Mercado Domingo) is held every Sunday on Plaza Grande.
 The main square and a section of Calle 60 extending to Parque Santa Lucía close to traffic and transform into a street market.